 The air gap should be placed where it will be able to intervene between any interconnecting clean or dirty water.

 The effect of an air gap in disposal systems

 As described above, the air gap is a necessary friend that will prevent your dishwasher from going to war over waste contamination with your disposal system.
 The air gap acts as a median or parental guide to intervene and keep the two from clashing together.

 This brings about the desired effect of peace between the two, providing that the air gap does its job properly.
 In this case, the two should never meet.

 Warning: Cross-contamination can cause damage and or, thick build-up that is far more difficult to deal with.
-It is better to install the air gap to begin with, then to risk cross-contamination and thick waste which will clog and or damage your disposal pipes.
+It is better to install the air gap to begin with, than to risk cross-contamination and thick waste which will clog and or damage your disposal pipes.

 As described above, with the general purpose of the air gap to a faucet and sink, the air gap will separate the two hoses, as it would with two dogs that would potentially war over their respective territories, leaving damage behind for us to clean up.

 Dishwashing waste versus air gap

 If there is not a proper parental guide or gap between both the dishwasher pipe and the garbage disposal, then dirty water from the dishwasher will flood the disposal, decreasing the capability of the disposal to drain the sink and clear any scraps or debris that it contains.

-This could cause many unwelcome issues or damage with not only your disposal, but for the septic tank and the pipes as well.
+This could cause many unwelcome issues or damage not only to your disposal but to the septic tank and the pipes as well.
 This damage would require extra cleaning and repairs that wouldn’t be necessary otherwise.